-As of this writing, the Motorola Moto G6 Plus still sits right in the middle of our list of the best smartphones in the world, hanging tough amidst some might fine (and significantly more expensive) flagship phones.
-It's a brilliant budget option.
+As of this writing, the Motorola Moto G6 Plus still sits right in the middle of our list of the best smartphones in the world, hanging tough amidst some mighty fine (and significantly more expensive) flagship phones.
+It’s a brilliant budget option.

 Motorola has done a pretty good job of catching up with flagship trends with recent Moto G models, and that’s immediately apparent with the Moto G7 Plus.
 It has the same kind of small, teardrop-style notch as the OnePlus 6T and other top phones, looking like a much pricier handset at a glance.

 And with the fingerprint sensor moved to the back now, there’s less chunky bezel to contend with on the front.
 The backing glass looks pretty close to what was on the Moto G6 Plus, but that’s fine: it looked good last year, and overall this design punches above its price point.

 Obviously, the notch is the big difference here.
 Notches are divisive, but this one’s pretty tiny, all things considered.
 The screen is a bit taller as a result, with a 6.2in display at 19:9 aspect ratio (2270×1080) as opposed to the 5.9in 18:9 (2160×1080) panel on the Moto G6 Plus.